 72hrs in Fez

-Your exploration of the medina should begin at the Bab Boujlloud Gate.
+Your exploration of the Medina should begin at the Bab Boujlloud Gate.
 The initial monument to sojourn is the vast Bou Inania medersa, with its cedar woodwork, its sculptured stucco and its marble and onyx decoration.
 If you love craftsmanship you will be in awe as the locals have the knacker and tenderness to create things from scratch.
-As you advance along Talaa Kebira Street (watch for the clumsy steps), you will particularly admire the Tijani zaouïa (zaouïa, sanctuary of a religious brotherhood) and the instrument makers' souk before arriving at the Mzara (shrine) of the ancient sovereign Moulay Idriss located at the place where he took the decision to build the town.
-Once you have passed the babouche vendors, you arrive in Nejjarine Square and the cabinetmakers' souk, in addition to the magnificent carved foundouk (caravanserai) on the square houses of the Museum of Wooden Arts and Crafts.
-The kissaria (covered market), is the blooming ecstasy where jewellery and fine fabrics are on sale (closed when the sun sets).
-Next to it, you can admire the most visited and revered attraction in Fez: the Zaouïa (shrine) of Moulay Idriss, founder of the town.
+As you advance along Talaa Kebira Street (watch for the clumsy steps), you will particularly admire the Tijani zaouïa (zaouïa, sanctuary of a religious brotherhood) and the instrument makers' souk before arriving at the Mzara (shrine) of the ancient sovereign Moulay Idriss located at the place where he made the decision to build the town.
+Once you have passed the babouche vendors, you arrive in Nejjarine Square and the cabinetmakers' souk, in addition to the magnificently carved foundouk (caravanserai) on the square houses of the Museum of Wooden Arts and Crafts.
+The kissaria (covered market), is the blooming ecstasy where jewelry and fine fabrics are on sale (closed when the sun sets).
+Next to it, you can admire the most visited and revered attraction in Fez: the Zaouïa (shrine) of Moulay Idriss.

-For a superb service and great options, we recommend visiting Chez Anass at his shop called Wonders of African Art on Chrablién nº58 Talâa Kebira for authentic jewelries, crafts and items from all over Africa.
-For potteries and berber rugs we recommend heading to Lajaj Ali's shop called Fabrication de Poterie et de Tapis berbère et Percussions on Derb El Horra Talaa Sghira nº23.
+For a superb shopping service and great options, we recommend visiting Chez Anass at his shop called Wonders of African Art on Chrablién nº58.
+Talâa Kebira for authentic jewelry, crafts, and items from all over Africa.
+For potteries and Berber rugs we recommend heading to Lajaj Ali's shop called Fabrication de Poterie et de Tapis berbère et Percussions on Derb El Horra Talaa Sghira nº23.
 He even holds the celebratory rugs for weddings and family parties.

 The process of tanning goes something like this: 1.
 Piles of hides are ready for dyeing 2.
 Soaked in diluted acidic pigeon excrement to soften hide 3.
 Soaked in vegetable dye nº1 henna, saffron and mint 4.
 Soaked in vegetable dye nº2 henna, saffron and mint again 5.
 Hides are left to dry 6.
 Hides are cut to pattern 7.
 Hides are stitched to produce a final product.
 The views from above the shops where you can see the tannery is amazing.
 The workers stand in the stone vessels arranged like honeycombs, filled with different dyes.

-Fez has so much to offer, we recommend at least 3 days to explore the medina.
 It is highly recommendable to visit the city in spring or autumn seasons, for the shaded narrow alleys will keep you from catching too much heat and the surrounding landscape is at its greenest.
-Travel to Fez and you will learn about the amazing people and their culture!
+Travel to Fez and you will learn about the amazing people and their culture.